Resources

 Closing Costs and Fees

 3) The closing process can be expensive.
-You’ll have a choice to pay for closing costs the day of settlement or have it deducted from the home price.
-Either way, you should expect to pay 6% to 10% of the final sale in closing fees.
+You’ll have a choice to pay for closing costs on the day of settlement or have it deducted from the home price.
+On average, closing costs fees are 3%-6%.

-5) Depending on the contract’s negotiations, the seller can pay the escrow fees, but they can also split the costs between the buyer and seller.
-Your location dictates how much the escrow company charges services, typically about 1-2% of the sale price or a flat fee in the $200-$2,000 range.
+5) Depending on the contract’s negotiations, the seller can pay the escrow fees but also split the costs between the buyer and seller.
+Your location dictates how much the escrow company charges for services, typically about 1-2% of the sale price.

-6) In a traditional market, as the seller, you should prepare to pay most of these taxes and fees, but the buyers pick up some specific to their purchase.
+6) In a traditional market, the seller should be prepared to pay most of these taxes and fees, but the buyers pick up some specific to their purchase.

 • Title search.
 It ensures the seller is the outright owner of the property and there aren’t hidden claims or liens.
 In some cases, the homeowner may be unaware of outstanding issues.
 Depending on the depth of research needed, the search fees range from $150 to $1,000.